Now this was a pretty spectacular line up of Champagnes by any stretch of the imagination.

 Henri Giraud “Dame Jane” Rosé – A Champagne from base wines fermented in amphora, or rather pithos.
 Yes, very good.
 A nice Rose from Aÿ, and what I like, bit of strawberry.
 No you couldn’t taste the amphora and to my mind that’s right.

 It’s worth mentioning that the 14 and 15 are not misprints nor vintage dates.
-They are Cuvée dates.
+They are Cuvée dates, so non-vintages produced on those dates.

 Philipponnat Royal Reserve Philipponnat